-I realise that as I write this we still have six weeks to go until the end of term, and as such it may seem a little early to be talking about the past academic year; but I aim to spend the next the past academic year; but I aim to spend the next the past academic year; few weeks making sure that I've appreciated and acted upon any of the weaker areas of my professional development.
+I realise that as I write this we still have six weeks to go until the end of term, and as such it may seem a little early to be talking about the past academic year; but I aim to spend the next the past academic year; but I aim to spend the next academic year; but I aim to spend the next academic year; few weeks making sure that I've appreciated and acted upon any of the weaker areas of my professional development.
 But this isn't about "ticking boxes".
 But this isn't about "ticking boxes".
 Far from it.
-At this stage I hope that

-the powers that be have seen that I meet

-the standards.
-This is only about making

-sure that I're identified my weaknesses as a

-professional teacher and made real progress in
+At this stage I hope that the powers that be have seen that I meet the standards.
+This is only about making sure that I're identified my weaknesses as a professional teacher and made real progress in proving myself.

-proving myself.
 Here's wishing good luck to all.